kumarakom/code-quiz/README.md

 * An alternate document to clone a repo can also be found at [github](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)

 ## Execution
+* you can excute it using the [live link](https://kumarakom.github.io/code-quiz/) or
+* to save a local copy
   * git clone repository locally
   * change directory to `code-quiz` folder
   * you will see a file "index.html"
   * establish your current working dirctory or your preset working directory
   * open file the "index.html" (using the path determined above) with any browser using

 ### Usage
 * HTML and CSS and Javascript documents create a quiz with multiple choice questions with Javascript trivia